Mercedes-Benz EQS Review & Prices

 Electric range, charging and tax

-At the moment, the EQS lineup is limited to two models — the standard 350 version and the more powerful, bigger-battery 450+.
-At the time of writing, the four-wheel drive EQS 580, and the AMG versions, had been dropped from the UK lineup, but they’ll likely be back at some point.
-The EQS 350 gets a 96kWh battery and a maximum range of 409 miles, while the 450+ gets a 118kWh battery and a 481 mile range.
+The EQS lineup consists of two models - the standard 350 version and the more powerful, bigger-battery 450+.
+The EQS 350 gets a 96kWh battery and a maximum range of 409 miles, while the 450+ gets a 118kWh battery and up to 481 mile range, but certain trim levels drop the range on both battery versions.

-Those should be pretty realistic figures, too.
+Those are pretty realistic figures, too.
 They’re helped by the fact that even on the motorway, the EQS’s ultra-slippery shape helps to keep energy consumption down (it’s one of the most aerodynamically efficient cars in the world).
-On our test, we found that with plenty of motorway driving, an EQS 450+ would deliver about 72 per cent of its claimed range, which would put it at 346 miles.
-That should be enough for most.
-Energy consumption is claimed by Mercedes to be 3.5 miles per kWh, and we recorded 3.2 miles per kWh.

 Charging the EQS can be done at anything up to a 200kW charger.
 Using one of those units will add 186 miles of range in 15 minutes.
 The Mercedes is fitted with an 11kW charger, which means replenishing the batteries would typically take around 10 hours.
 However, there is an option to upgrade to a 22kW charger, which takes half the time.